 Why, oh why?

-First of all, to set the record straight: I am talking about early stage B2B startups.
-That’s my main experience, startups that have raised either early stage rounds (seed to B), are trying to find a market fit and have an internal team of less than 50 people, in most cases.
+First of all, to set the record straight: I am talking about early stage B2B startups only.
+Post seed to round A or max B. That’s my main experience, startups that are trying to find the market fit holy grail and are currently operating by an internal team of fewer than 40 people, in most cases.

-But, this can be relevant to other creatures as well.
+But, this can be relevant to others as well.
 You will be your own judge.

-Most importantly, these kinds of startups do not tend to have a multi-person established marketing team.
-Internal marketers in such startups mostly work alone and have no one to lean on for professional training and day-to-day challenges (Needless to say, when teams work together, it’s enough to have one ‘professional startup marketer’ on board that can train the others).
+Internal marketers, if they exist in such startups, mostly work alone and have no one to lean on for professional training and day-to-day challenges (Needless to say, when teams work together, it’s enough to have just one ‘professional startup marketer’ onboard that can train the others).

 Startup marketing is different

-In fact, I’d say that startup marketing is usually the complete opposite of ‘traditional’ or corporate marketing.
+In fact, I’d even claim that startup marketing in most cases is usually the complete opposite of ‘traditional’ or corporate marketing.
 Startups are unique and their nature is completely different than corporates.
 Their ability to run quickly, stay agile, innovative and on the go is often a key competitive advantage.
 Take that away and watch a lot of them die.
 While corporates move slowly, they are buried under tons of regulations, restrictions, policies, and politics.
+On the other hand, startups aren’t stable: The messages are relevant for today, not necessarily tomorrow, plans are changed on a weekly basis, pivots are done, you know how it goes.

 The unique attributes of a B2B startup marketer